 It says that a picture is worth 1000 words and I truly believe that.
 If you’re aiming to become the next J.K.
 Rowling, you know that writing children’s books can be a very ambitious effort even for a very talented writer.

-When it comes to illustrating your story for kids, things get even more complicated.
-So I compiled a to keep in mind list, that you can use as inspiration for your next adventure.
+When it comes to designing for kids, things get even more complicated.
+So I compiled a to keep in mind list, that you can use as inspiration for your next children’s books illustrations.

 Don’t overthink it.
 Just draw!